 NND ASETS, NND POST SECONDARY AND COMMUNITY TRAINING

-Teri Buyck is the NND Post Secondary Education/ASETS Coordinator.
-Teri is responsible for Student applications, community training and ensures that all documentation are included.
+NND Post Secondary Education/ASETS Coordinator is responsible for Student applications, community training and ensures that all documentation is included.
 Requests are forwarded to the Director for review and then monthly allocation set out in the NND Education Policy.
-Every August the applications for school supplies is available on NND website, this is a subsidy for parents to assistance with supplies.
-Process request for graduates from high school and post secondary students.
-Reports monthly to Director.
-Teri has to liaison with HRDC, Social Assistance, Finance and Personnel Officer.
+Every August the applications for school supplies is available on NND website, this is a subsidy for parents to assist with supplies.
+The PSE.ASETS Coordinator processes requests from high school graduates and post-secondary students for funding and reports monthly to Education Director.
+The PSE.ASETS Coordinator has to liaison with HRDC, Social Assistance, Finance and Personnel Officer.

 You can contact the ASETS Coordinator at:

 Phone: (867) 996-2265 Ext.
 137

 Reg McGinty is the Education Support Worker (ESW) for the First Nation of NND, the ESW is responsible for liaisoning between JVC Administrator and JVC teachers, NND parents and the First Nation Education Director.
 Assisting the teachers with cultural activities and forms.
 Attend meetings concerning students and parents.
 Informing the Education Director of any policies changes within JVC.
 Coordinate yearly events on behalf of the NND Education Dept. Assist school staff with parent/teacher interviews.
 Ensure that the Education Department has stats and enrollment list for students for NND for school supplies.
 Provide food for learning, snacks for the students at JVC.